Putin, Netanyahu, Trump directs the effusion of wishes on Indian PM Modis 75th anniversary - ExBulletin

 Russian President Vladimir Putin and Israeli Prime Minister Benjamin Netanyahu each sent a video message to mark the anniversary of the Indian leaders on September 17.

-In order not to be outdone, US President Donald Trump personally called Modi to exercise birthday wishes and even congratulated the Indian leader on social networks for doing a great job.
+In order not to be outdone, American president Donald Trump personally called Mr. Modi to express his birthday wishes and even congratulated the Indian leader on social networks for having done a great job.

-With the hashtag #MyModistory, social media and the Indian media were also flooded with congratulations and tributes from the Indians in the country and abroad from all horizons, expressing the impact that Modi had on their lives.
+With the hashtag #MyModistory, social media and Indian media were also incomparable Congratulations and Indian tributes to the country and abroad from all walks of life, expressing The impact that Mr. Modi has had on their lives.

 The Indian media coverage of congratulations and too efficient is clearly an attempt to consolidate the image of Modis at home and abroad, said Professor Rohit Chopra of the University of Santa Clara in the United States.